AGiorgetti/ngrx101/DOCS.md

 ## ngrx/effects

-RxJS powered side effect model for @ngrx/store
+RxJS powered side effect model for @ngrx/store.

 Core principles:

 - Listen for actions dispatched from @ngrx/store.
-- Isolate side effects from components, allowing for more 'pure' components that select state and dispatch actions.
+- Isolate side effects (access to external services, business logic, etc.) from components, allowing for more 'pure' components that select state and dispatch actions.
-- Provide new sources of actions to reduce state based on external interactions such as network requests, web socket messages and time-based events.
+- Provide new sources of actions based on external interactions such as network requests, web socket messages and time-based events.
+- An Effect must return a non empty array of Actrions that will optionally be fed to the Store by the library itself.

 Effects are injectable service classes, they use the following APIs:

-**Effect decorator**
+**Effect() decorator**

-The @Effect() decorator provides metadata to register observable side-effects in the effects class.
+The `@Effect()` decorator provides the metadata to register the effect in the Store.

-**Actions Observable**
+**Actions service**

-Represents an observable of all the actions dispatched to the store.
+Represents an observable 'endpoint' of all the actions dispatched to the store.

-Emits the latest action after the action has passed through all reducers.
+It emits the latest action after the action itself has passed through all reducers.

 The '.ofType()' operator let us filter for actions of a certain type, this way we can select which action to use inside the side effect.